SindriaInc/iac-computing-lightsail/readme.md

 ### Tips and Tricks

-For standalone usage you can override hosts configuration with volume.
+For standalone usage you can override config with volume.
 Append this to command above:

-`-v ./inventory:/var/www/app/inventory`
+`-v ./config:/var/www/app/config`

 ## Setup Development Environment